soapdog/firefoxos-quick-guide/front.md

 # Updates

 You can register your email to receive automatic updates when you download this book from its [book page at Leanpub](http://leanpub.com/quickguidefirefoxosdevelopment).
-The objective is to update this book many times per month.
-If you got this book from a friend or from some other site, you should consider going to the page above and download and register there to make sure you will receive the update notices.
+The plan is to update this book many times per month.
+If you got this book from a friend or from some other site, you should consider going to the page above to download and register there thus making sure you will receive the update notices.

 # Acknowledgements

-To my wife Elisangela Mendonça de Andrade Garzia, the best wife in the world!
+To my wife Lili, the best wife in the world!

 To Mozilla for always believing in us, for keeping the web open and free and for always placing the user first!

-To the Brazilian Mozilla Community for receiving me so well and putting up with me in general.
+To the Brazilian Mozilla Community for receiving me so well and being just awesome!

 # Who should read this book

-This book is written for readers with an intermediate knowledge of HTML, CSS and JavaScript who wants to build mobile applications using web technologies.
+This book is written for readers with an intermediate knowledge of HTML, CSS and JavaScript who wants to build mobile applications for Firefox OS.
 Teaching HTML, CSS and JavaScript is beyond the scope of this book.
 I will give you links for good reference books though.

 # Best Practices vs Beginner Friendliness

 Experienced developers will notice that sometimes I don't follow all the good practices in the source code of the examples of this book.
 Even though I am avoiding anti-patterns in here, I am trying to keep the use of immediate functions and other similar practices to a minimum.
-The main reason for that is to make the source code beginner friendly since this is an introductory book.
-Seasoned programmers will know when and how to change things while beginner coders will be able to understand whats is going on.
+The main reason for that is to make the source code beginner friendly as this is an introductory book.
+Seasoned programmers will know when and how to change things while beginner coders will still be able to understand whats is going on.
 All code here works and as I update this book I may revisit the code and use more and more best practices depending on the readers feedback.

 If you want to dive deeper in the world of high quality JavaScript coding here are some good books: